 *ABI: Quick Reference Guide for Clinicians (WOCN guidelines)

-STEP 2: Perform an ABI measurement
+STEP 2: Perform an Ankle-Brachial Index (ABI) measurement

 With MESI ABPI MD, the ABI really becomes a simple measurement.
 After positioning the three cuffs on the patient’s extremities, we receive a reliable ABI result in just 1 minute, along with the pulse waveform recording.
 With this result, we can confidently define the appropriate treatment for the patient.